Sperm Whale

 Life cycle and behavior

-Sperm whales are a social species and often form units of adult females, their young, and juveniles of either gender, just as elephants do.
+Sperm whales are a social species and often form units of adult females, their young, and juveniles of either gender.
 These stable, long-term matriarchal units often result in separation based on age and sex.
-Females reach sexual maturity at around 9 years of age and produce a calf at the rate of about one every five years.
+Females reach sexual maturity at around 9 years of age and produce a calf at the rate of about one every five to seven years.
 There is a 14- to 16-month gestation period and females give birth to a single calf that can be up to 13 feet in length.
 Puberty in males is prolonged and may not be reached until the whale is 10 to 20 years old.
 A male may not actively participate in breeding until his late twenties.
 The lifespan of the sperm whale is not definitively known; however, females physically mature around 30 years of age while males mature at 50.
-The reproductive schedule in the western North Atlantic is unknown.

 The sperm whale’s diet consists mainly of large squids, sharks, skates, and other fishes.
-The average dive for a sperm whale when capturing food lasts around 35 minutes, but they may dive for up to an hour and reach depths over 3,000 feet.
+The average dive for a sperm whale when capturing food lasts around 45 minutes, but they may dive for up to an hour and reach depths over 610 m (2000 ft).

 Population status